phorton1/Arduino-libraries-FluidNC/readme.md

 ## Installing the FluidNC Library

-In order to use this lilbrary, clone or copy **this repository** into your Arduino **libraries folder**.
+In order to use this library, clone or copy **this repository** into your Arduino **libraries folder**.

 FluidNC has dependencies on three other Arduino libraries.
 Two of those are